Energy and environmental efficiency

 The management of Energy and environmental efficiency is the responsibility of the Sustainability Manager.
 She reports to the Senior Vice President, Property Development, who is in charge of environmental responsibility at the Executive Board level.
-Sponda’s Executive Board monitors the progress of company-level environmental targets on a monthly basis.
+Sponda’s Executive Board monitors the progress of company-level environmental targets on a regular basis.
 Sponda has an environmental responsibility steering group dedicated to environmental and energy efficiency in a broader sense.
-The group meets approximately six times per year and consists of the Sustainability Manager and four members of the Executive Board.
+The group meets approximately four to six times per year and consists of the Sustainability Manager and five members of the company Executive Board.

 Green Office premises complement Sponda’s own activities

 Our head office in central Helsinki and our coworking space MOW (Mothership of Work) are part of the WWF Green Office programme.
 As part of the programme, the properties have focused on areas including energy savings, waste sorting, environmentally friendly procurement and day-to-day environmental awareness among personnel.
 In addition to the environmental aspects of office work, at our head office we have invested in environmentally friendly commuting in the form of company bicycles and low-emission company cars.